ArkajyotiSaha/RandomForestsGLS/README.md

 Please report issues, bugs or problem with the software at https://github.com/ArkajyotiSaha/RandomForestsGLS/issues .
 For contribution to the software and support please get in touch with the maintainer Arkajyoti Saha (arkajyotisaha93@gmail.com).

 ## Note
-Some code blocks are borrowed from the R packages: spNNGP: Spatial Regression Models for Large Datasets using Nearest Neighbor Gaussian Processes https://CRAN.R-project.org/package=spNNGP and randomForest: Breiman and Cutler's Random Forests for Classification and Regression https://CRAN.R-project.org/package=randomForest
+Some code blocks are borrowed from the R packages: `spNNGP: Spatial Regression Models for Large Datasets using Nearest Neighbor Gaussian Processes` https://CRAN.R-project.org/package=spNNGP and `randomForest: Breiman and Cutler's Random Forests for Classification and Regression` https://CRAN.R-project.org/package=randomForest .
+RF-GLS uses nearest neighbor Gaussian process (NNGP) to approximate the covariance structure in the data, tools necessary to implement the NNGP are borrowed from the spNNGP package, which include `util.cpp` and parts of `updateBF_org` and `RFGLS_BFcpp` in `RFGLS.cpp`.
+The basic building blocks for Random Forest is borrowed from `randomForest` which include parts of `RFGLStree_cpp`, `findBestSplit` `RFGLSpredicttree_cpp` in `RFGLS.cpp`.

 ## Citation